 The Premodern Asian Military Landscape Before Genghis Khan

-• Absence of a unified command hierarchy: Different tribal or regional leaders often pursued independent objectives on the same battlefield.
+• Absence of a unified command hierarchy: Different tribal or regional leaders often pursued independent objectives on the same battlefield, leading to incoherent attacks and easy defeat.

-• Nobility-based officer selection: Command positions were inherited, not earned, which frequently placed incompetent leaders in charge.
+• Nobility-based officer selection: Command positions were inherited, not earned, which frequently placed incompetent or reckless leaders in charge.

-• Poor logistics and communication: Armies moved slowly and were unable to coordinate across long distances.
+• Poor logistics and communication: Armies moved slowly, relying on local supplies, and were unable to coordinate across long distances.

-• Lack of standardized training: Soldiers fought as individuals or small groups rather than as cohesive units under a shared doctrine.
+• Lack of standardized training: Soldiers fought as individuals or small clans, using personal weapons and tactics rather than as cohesive units under a shared doctrine.

 The Decimal Organization (Arban, Züün, Mingghan, Tümen)